Flaroon/Video-Files/README.md

-# Video-Files
+# Flaroon Video Code

 This is where you will find all of the scripts that are made on the Flaroon Youtube channel.
-Subscribe (if you want).
-I hope you learn something new from my channel.
-Thankyou for being here
+If any of the code confuses you remember ...

+> Its harder to read code than write it